 Aligned: Shows the zoom window in the upper left corner.
 You can see how they look from the picture below.

 Used to turn the motion blur on and off in LV.
 It has 3 sub menus: Camera Motion Blur / Object Motion Blur / Vertex Motion Blur.
 This will be explained in the Octane Camera section.

 Network rendering allows additional gpus in other computers to be utilized in rendering images.
 Conceptually it is similar to working with additional GPUs by allowing the distributed rendering of single images over multiple computers connected through a fast local area network.
-See the Rendering section for more information.
+See the this section for more information.

 It is used to turn alpha channel on and off in LV.
 If you want to see alpha channel in LV, you need to activate Settings / Kernels / Alpha Channel first.
 See the picture below.

 You can check the Octane materials in the Material Attributes window will be updated or not.
 It is recommended to remain on.

 Checks whether the Octane materials updates in the viewport are shown.
 For example, when you change an object color, you can not see the viewport update if this option is turned off.
 It is recommended to on.